Learning out of the Classroom

 The Friends of Carronhill bought specially adapted bikes for our pupils to use and these have proved to be immensely popular.
 Our pupils enjoy pushing bikes and watching how the wheels spin, exploring the brakes, exercising around our purpose built cycle track and feeling the change in their bodies when they cycle up and down the mounds.

 Learning in the community is a very important part of our curriculum.
-Each class accesses the local community on a weekly basis to help put their learning into context, and to develop skills for the world around them. whether helping grow fruit and vegetables at our allotment with the help of Richard a volunteer who helps tend to the allotment, or using a shopping list and money to buy ingredients for their snacks.
-This is made possible by the Friends of Carronhill who provided our blue wheelchair-accessible minibus and the Aberdeen Drilling School who have provided us with our white minibus on long-term loan.
+Each class accesses the local community on a weekly basis to help put their learning into context, and to develop skills for the world around them. whether helping grow fruit and vegetables in our Poly tunnel, a shopping list and money to buy ingredients for their snacks, the use of their NEC bus pass and contactless debit card, visiting the local library or experiencing social occasions in the community.

 Carronhill pupils are very lucky to have access to two forms of musical input during the school week.
 They have weekly Kodaly lessons with Mrs. Okumu and music lessons with Abi from Drake Music Scotland.